emqx/emqx-docs/en_US/README.md

 ## Design goals

 1. Connect Any Device: Connect any device via the open standard IoT protocols MQTT, CoAP, and LwM2M.
 Compatible with all MQTT clients.
-Tested with open-source libraries like Eclipse Paho and custom-built MQTT clients.
+Tested with open-source libraries like Eclipse Paho and custom MQTT clients.
 2. At Any Scale: In our tests a single node can support up to 2 million connections.
-Effortlessly handle tens of millions of concurrent MQTT connections with an EMQX cluster.
+Effortlessly handle tens of millions concurrent MQTT connections with an EMQX cluster.
 3. Secured Communication: Secured communication with MQTT over TLS/SSL and various authentication mechanisms using username/password, JWT, PSK, X.509 certificates, and more.
 4. Real-time Event Processing: Low-code event processing with rich SQL queries powered by the built-in IoT rule engine.
 Stream millions of real-time IoT events, from device-to-cloud and cloud-to-devices.
 5. Ops-Friendly & Great Observability: Easily manage EMQX Community via CLI, HTTP API, and an elegant dashboard.
 Monitor and alert with Datadog, Statsd, Prometheus, and Granfana.